AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 Here is a complete prompt you could paste into any AI tool:

 "You are a KS3 science teacher in a UK state school.
-A Year 9 pupil has answered the following 6-mark question: 'Explain how vaccination prevents disease.'
+A Year 9 learner has answered the following 6-mark question: 'Explain how vaccination prevents disease.'
 Their response is below.
 Using the AQA trilogy science mark scheme for 6-mark questions, provide: (1) a mark out of 6 with brief justification, (2) one specific strength with a quote from their work, (3) one specific improvement with an example of what they should have written.
-Write all feedback addressed to the pupil using 'you' language."
+Write all feedback addressed to the learner using 'you' language."

 This level of specificity consistently produces feedback that teachers find usable.
 Without the exam board, year group and format instructions, the same AI tool produces generic comments that add no value.